 Will I receive all the photos and can I have the RAW files?
 The short answer is no and no. Not all photos are ‘winners’ because sometimes someone is blinking or the picture is blurry among many other reasons.
 I do not release RAW files or unedited photographs because I have worked very hard to develop my style, I spend weeks beautifully editing your photographs and I have to assume you like my editing style because you selected me.
 Lastly, I take my work very seriously because I’m very passionate about it, I’m not just a person with a fancy camera.

 What’s a first look?
+What’s a first look?
+A first look is when the bride + groom see each other before the ceremony.
+It is a moment shared between the bride + groom only ideally in an intimate and private setting.
+It’s the BIG reveal when the groom finally gets to see his beautiful bride and the bride gets to see her handsome groom.
+After the first look is when bride + groom portraits would begin and you would have them done prior to the ceremony so they are done and out of the way.
 I cannot stress this enough, if you are getting married early in the day and will have plenty of daylight after your ceremony then that’s great and you probably don’t need to do a first look unless you want to.
 However, if you are getting married later in the evening (especially in the fall or winter months) with only an hour of light after the ceremony, you should 100% be doing a first look.
 Why?
 Because we still have to take ALL your photos!
-We have to take ALL your family photos, your entire wedding party photos, and ALL your bride and groom photos!
-Trust me when I say, don’t rush through your photographs because they are all you will have after the wedding and think of all the money you’re spending on them.
-When you do a first look, it not only gets a lot of the photos out of the way beforehand, but it’s also a very special + intimate moment between you and your groom, plus it maximizes your investment (you will get way more photos because we’re not crunched for time chasing the light) AND since most of the photos are already done, you get to actually enjoy your wedding instead of taking photos the whole time while everyone else is celebrating.
+We have to take ALL your family photos, ALL your entire wedding party photos, and ALL your bride and groom photos! – That’s a lot of photos!
+Trust me when I say, don’t rush through your photos because they are all you will have after the wedding and think of all the money you’re spending on them.
+When you do a first look, it not only gets a lot of the photos out of the way beforehand, but it’s also a very special and intimate moment between you and your groom, plus it maximizes your investment (you will get way more photos because we’re not crunched for time chasing the light) AND since most of the photos are already done, you get to actually enjoy your wedding instead of taking photos the whole time while everyone else is celebrating.

 We can’t wait to see our photographs, when will they be ready?
 I always post sneak peeks within a few days so you’re not completely hanging, however do not rush me or hassle me to complete them early.
 I have multiple wedding + sessions that I’m editing simultaneously and everyone wants their photographs just as quickly as you do.
 Wedding photographs are completed within 6-8 weeks (sometimes a tad longer) and all other sessions are completed within 3 weeks.
 Please know that your patience is appreciated while you give me the time to edit each of your photos beautifully without compromising their quality!